History

 The atmosphere

-The historic location combined with a refined and contemporary decor, gives the Kieny experience a character worthy of the great meals of yesteryear, and the freshness of a first date.
+The historic setting, combined with refined, contemporary decor, gives the Kieny experience a character worthy of the great meals of yesteryear, and the freshness of a first date.

 The place